Asking a Multiple Part 3 of 3: Questions We Will Not Engage With

 Being a Multiple: What it IS Like

-my life as a multiple Dec 25, 2025
+our life as a multiple Dec 25, 2025

 Hey there.
 This is the one most of you know as “Ian” writing this post.
 I’m the host of this DID system.
+For those wondering, I don't actually identify with the name Ian.
+My headmates and wife and therapist call me something else.
+But it's just easier to use "Ian" most of the time rather than try to explain.

 Previously I wrote about what it’s not like being DID.
 This time I’m writing about what it is like.
 Again, please understand that DID is expressed and experienced differently in everyone.
 So I can only speak to what it’s like for me.